A Horse of a Different Color: XHTML is not HTML

 application or plug-in should be used to open and read the file.

-Normal, “old-fashioned” HTML carries the
+Normal, “old-fashioned” HTML carries the MIME type

-pretty basic; it’s simply text—hypertext, to be
+.
+That’s pretty basic; it’s simply

-specific—and more specifically, it’s HTML.
+specifically, it’s HTML.

 XHTML, properly